ajbogh/norman/README.md

   'hey you guys': 'keyword'
 ```

 Command keywords can be one or more words, and can be spoken in any order or within a phrase.
 For instance, a command can be "say hello" and you could say "computer please say hello".
 As long as the matched phrase is 75% of the spoken words minus the name keyword ("computer" in this case), then the command will activate.
-The match percentage can be adjusted.
+The match percentage can be adjusted with the `--matchPercentage` property.

 ```
   'morning': 'say "good morning sir"',
   'hello world': 'echo "hello world"',

-  // Plugins can be ran by using the plugins / script.ext path.
-  // All plugins must be in the format "command:plugins/script.ext" 'email': 'sh plugins/thunderbird.sh',
 ```

 The last executed command can be canceled by issuing a 'cancel' command.
 Several 'cancel' commands are provided in the `commands.conf.js` file already.
 This is useful for commands that create speech.